AB InBev in $3bn deal to buy back minority stake in its US metal container plants

 The transaction will be funded with cash on hand and is consistent with the group’s capital allocation framework that focuses on maximising long-term shareholder value, it said.

-The deal is expected to be earnings-per-share accretive in the first year and is anticipated to close in the first quarter of 2026.
+The deal is expected to be earnings-per-share accretive in the first year and is anticipated to close in the first quarter of this year.

 In October, AB InBev announced a $6bn (R97.93bn) share buyback, its largest in years, which will be conducted over two years.